mudiman/todo-mern-dt/README.md

 Todo sample app

-Sample todo full stack app with react and express and some test docker and github action workflow
+Sample todo full stack app with react.js and express.js and some test, docker and github action workflow It includes all major production grade application packages

 <p align="right">(<a href="#top">back to top</a>)</p>